cerner/beadledom/docs/source/guides/getting_started.rst

     }
   }

 ``AwesomeThingModule`` is a private module, which contains configuration information for our service.
-PrivateModule encapsulates the service's environment and only exposes objects needed by for JAX-RS/Resteasy(ex: resource classes, providers and features).
-It also prevents dependency issues with with a configuration bound to Guice gobally.
+PrivateModule encapsulates the service's environment and only exposes objects needed for JAX-RS/Resteasy(ex: resource classes, providers and features).
+It also prevents dependency issues with a configuration bound to Guice gobally.

 With this binding :java:`bind(HelloWorldResource.class).to(HelloWorldResourceImpl.class);` we are telling Guice that whenever we ask for an instance of `HelloWorldResource`_ we want it to inject